intelliriffer/AMIT-EXPRESSO/README.md

 AMIT-EXPRESSO is an Arduino-based project that transforms a standard expression pedal into a programmable USB MIDI controller.
 It also incorporates a sustain/damper pedal input, making it a versatile tool for musicians and producers.
 The project is designed to be used with an Arduino Micro Pro (Leonardo) board.

-I directly converted a normal Nektar NX-P Expression Pedal into Usb Pedal Py remving its original cable in putting the arduino board with a micro usb cable atached to it inside the pedal itself.
-However you can use this with any pedal by using a stereo input jack and wiring its three pins (tip , ring and sleeve) as per the wiring diagram image. and mounting that a lgon with arduino controller into some box. (use a plastic or insulated box for sustain jack (mono audio jack) so it does not short with ground of expession jack)
+I directly converted a normal Nektar NX-P Expression Pedal into Usb Pedal by removing its original cable in putting the arduino board with a micro usb cable attached to it inside the pedal itself.
+However you can use this with any pedal by using a stereo input jack and wiring its three pins (tip , ring and sleeve) as per the wiring diagram image. and mounting that a lgon with arduino controller into some box. (use a plastic or insulated box for sustain jack (mono audio jack) so it does not short with ground of expession jack).

 **Key Features:**